Zweihorn/macports-test/README.md

 > The Mini-XML library is Copyright 2003-2017 by Michael R Sweet.
 License terms are described in the file "COPYING".

-Currently, mxml is not yet available as a macports port and this commit is aimed at making a *mxml port* available.
+Currently, mxml is not yet available as a macports port and I am aimed at making a *mxml port* available.

 Establishing a new *portfile* for mxml required two issues to be resolved through patches:
 1. Bug Report [Problem with MXML_CUSTOM in Version mxml-2.10 #201](https://github.com/michaelrsweet/mxml/issues/201)
-2. GNU [DESTDIR: Support for Staged Installs](http://www.gnu.org/prep/standards/html_node/DESTDIR.html) The new mxml 2.10 port is a newly invented port which installs successfuly on a macOS Sierra 10.12.6 environment with MacPorts 2.4.1 and is awaiting inclusion and testing with the a.m. version 25.0 of the forked-daapd media server now.
-There should be a commitment as new official port to the MacPorts project after the testing with forked-daapd is completed.
+2. GNU [DESTDIR: Support for Staged Installs](http://www.gnu.org/prep/standards/html_node/DESTDIR.html)

+My test version of a mxml 2.10 port is a newly invented port which installs successfuly on a macOS Sierra 10.12.6 environment with MacPorts 2.4.1 and is awaiting inclusion and testing with the a.m. version 25.0 of the forked-daapd media server now.
+There will be a commit of mxml to become a new official port to the MacPorts project after the testing with forked-daapd is completed.

 ## TBC
 to be continued